JeffCube99/WikiHub/docs/source/create_a_wiki/create_online_wiki.rst

     You do not own the template repository, so you cannot make edits to it.
 If you want to start your own documentation see :ref:`Create Your Online Documentation From A Template`.

 #.
-After you have setup your account for the first time click your profile.
+After you have setup your Read the Docs account open your profile.
 #.
-On your dashboard you should see a link to **Import our own demo project**.
-Clicking this link will take you to a
+If you have no projects, your dashboard should display a link to **Import our own demo project**.
+Clicking this link
-    url like ``https://readthedocs.org/projects/<username>-demo/`` which is the new project's overview page.
+    will cause Read the Docs to create a demo project and take you to a url like ``https://readthedocs.org/projects/<username>-demo/`` which is the new project's overview page.
 #.
 From the overview page you can view the generated documentation by clicking on the **View your documentation**
     button.
 There you will see that the docs are viewable at a url like